LabTranslationalArchitectomics/riboWaltz/README.md

 ### Filtering steps

  __riboWaltz__ provides two functions aimed at filtering the reads by removing duplicated reads (`duplicates_filter`) and/or selecting specific read lengths (`length_filter`).
 These functions can be run in any order and generate sub-datasets that can be then used as input for all downstream analyses.
-Both functions are briefly illustrated below, together with some example based on the following _ad hoc_ dataset:
+Both functions are briefly illustrated below, together with some examples based on the following _ad hoc_ dataset:

 	example_reads_list[["Samp_example"]]